 Distributed Deployment

-Sometimes you may encounter a situation where your phone is at home, but you are away.
+Sometimes you may encounter this situation: your phone is at home while you are elsewhere.
 How can you use it?
-You can achieve distributed deployment through FIRERPA's built-in Frp or OpenVPN client, allowing you to connect to the distributed device from anywhere.
-Both solutions require you to have a public server and to configure the corresponding server-side software for proper use.
-Subsequent documentation describes how to deploy Frp and OpenVPN servers.
+You can use the built-in frp or OpenVPN client in FIRERPA to achieve distributed deployment, allowing you to connect to the distributed device from any location.
+Both solutions require you to have a public server, and you need to configure the relevant server-side software to function properly.

 Danger